 After teaching United States history in a public school in Virginia, I joined the Peace Corps in Malawi, Africa, where I served as a teacher and teacher trainer for over two years.
 I taught local teachers better teaching practices with an emphasis on treating girl and boy students equally.

 After returning from Malawi and graduating from Rutgers Law School I became an Assistant District Attorney right here in Montgomery County, prosecuting all types of cases, including sexual assault cases and economic crimes against the elderly.
-For the last five years, while at the law firm Rudolph Clarke, I have represented and appeared in court often on behalf of towns and school districts throughout Montgomery County.
+For the last five years, as a municipal attorney, I have represented and appeared in court often on behalf of towns and school districts throughout Montgomery County.

 I live in Springfield with my wife, Lindsay, who is a nurse, and two young boys.
 I am proud to serve as a Democratic Committeeperson and Chairperson of the Area 9 (Cheltenham, Jenkintown, and Springfield) Democrats.